 The IoT@School exploratory is an online resource designed to bring the Internet of Things (IoT) concept into the classroom through device data sharing and collaboration between schools, teachers and students worldwide.
 The exploratory provides a collection of live and historic sensor data that can be analysed using graphs and data points to enhance the practical learning experience.

 The first step to viewing data is to find the data you want.
 To do this you need to go to our Exploratory page at https://exploratory.sciencescope.uk/exploratory/ This is also located in the navigation called “EXPLORATORY”

 The next step is to define the time series you wish to select.
-Select the next tab called “Select Dates for the data”.
+Select the next tab called “Get Selected Data”.
 This will display a start Date Row and an End Date row.
 By default, it is set to display the previous 24 hours.